Fujifilm X-T30 vs Nikon D90

 It is notable that the X-T30 has a microphone port, which is missing on the D90.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
+Both the X-T30 and the D90 have been discontinued, but can regularly be found used on ebay.
+The D90 was replaced by the Nikon D7000, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T30 or the Nikon D90 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.